 She could hear him chuckling softly.
 Sometimes he was odious.
 In fact, most of the time he was odious.
 It was awful for a man to know what women really thought about and talked about.
 [Women hate Game because it penetrates valuable female secrets.]
 It made a girl feel positively undressed.
 And no man ever learned such things from good women either.
 She was indignant that he had read her mind.
 She liked to believe herself a thing of mystery to men, but she knew Rhett thought her as transparent as glass.

 After this, Butler inquires where everyone else is.
-Scarlett responds that they’re off running errands or asleep or whatever.
-(By the way, she really should not be receiving him under these circumstances, according to the game rules of that society.
-But people are starting to make some allowances for the war’s disruption on normal decorum – your relatives can’t chaperone you if they’re fighting on the front or serving as nurses in a hospital – and Scarlett is starting to care less what the neighbors say anyway.)
+Scarlett responds that they’re off running errands or whatever.
+(By the way, she really should not be receiving him in this situation, according to the rules of that society.
+But people are starting to make some allowances for the war’s disruption – your relatives can’t chaperone you if they’re fighting on the front or serving as nurses in a hospital – and Scarlett is starting to care less what the neighbors say anyway.)

 “What luck,” he said softly, “to find you alone.”